 Specific Risks Description Manager of managers risk Mercer is a "manager of managers" and, as such, is dependent upon other managers performing their investment management activities and achieving the outcomes desired by Mercer.
 There remains a risk that such managers could under-perform or fail to achieve the objectives set out in their policies or investment mandate.
 Active management risk As a "manager of managers" and generally employing an active management approach, we may choose investment managers and/or investments that under-perform.
 Socially Responsible Investment (SRI) risk Mercer believes a sustainable investment approach is more likely to create and preserve long-term capital.
-However, because Socially Responsible Investment (SRI) funds have additional exclusions, these options may be less diversified in the investment options they can pursue.
+In order to follow a sustainable investment approach exclusions are applied to these funds which may mean they are less diversified in the investment options they can pursue.
 This means that they may forego some potentially profitable opportunities on ethical grounds, for the benefit of sustainability.